NASA data access packages:

 ## Subset to region off U.S.A. west coast:

-sst_regional = sst.sel(lat=slice(*lat_region), lon=slice(*lon_region))
+= sst.sel(lat=slice(*lat_region), lon=slice(*lon_region))

 ## Remove linear warming trend:

-p = sst_regional.polyfit(dim='time', deg=1) # Deg 1 poly fit coefficients at each grid point.
+= sst_regional.polyfit(dim='time', deg=1) # Deg 1 poly fit coefficients at each grid point.

-fit = xr.polyval(sst_regional['time'], p.polyfit_coefficients) # Linear fit time series at each point.
+p = xr.polyval(sst_regional['time'], p.polyfit_coefficients) # Linear fit time series at each point.

-sst_detrend = (sst_regional - fit) # xarray is smart enough to subtract along the time dim.
+fit = (sst_regional - fit) # xarray is smart enough to subtract along the time dim.

 ## Mean seasonal cycle:

-seasonal_cycle = sst_detrend.groupby("time.month").mean("time")
+= sst_detrend.groupby("time.month").mean("time") seasonal_cycle

 /opt/coiled/env/lib/python3.12/site-packages/xarray/core/dataset.py:5196: PerformanceWarning: Reshaping is producing a large chunk.
 To accept the large